Transverse Surgery on Knots in Contact 3-Manifolds: Contact and Transverse Surgery

-We can denote a choice of tight contact structure on $T^2 \times I$ with dividing curve slopes $s_0$ and $s_1$ by a choice of sign (positive or negative) on each jump of the shortest path on the Farey tessellation between $s_0$ and $s_1$.
+We can denote a choice of tight contact structure on $T^2 \times I$ with dividing curve slopes $s_0$ and $s_1$ by a choice of sign (positive or negative) on each jump of the shortest path on the Farey graph between $s_0$ and $s_1$.
 Note that distinct sign assignations can give isotopic contact structures.
-We say that the path between $s_0$ and $s_1$ can be {\it shortened} if there is a sequence of labels $c_i, c_{i+1}, \ldots, c_{j-1},c_j$ on the path such that $c_i$ and $c_j$ are adjacent on the Farey tessellation.
-If such a sequence exists, and if the signs on the jumps $c_i \to c_{i+1}$, \ldots, $c_{j-1} \to c_j$ are inconsistent, then by Remark~\ref{remark:basic slice}, the induced contact structure is overtwisted.
+We say that the path between $s_0$ and $s_1$ can be \textit{shortened} if there is a sequence of labels $c_i, c_{i+1}, \ldots, c_{j-1},c_j$ on the path such that $c_i$ and $c_j$ are connected by a geodesic on the Farey graph.
+If such a sequence exists, and if the signs on the jumps $c_i \to c_{i+1}$, \ldots, $c_{j-1} \to c_j$ are inconsistent, then after gluing the basic slices with boundary slopes $c_k$ and $c_{k+1}$ (for $k = i, \ldots, j-1$), we get a basic slice with boundary slopes $c_i$ and $c_j$, where the contact structure is not isotopic to either of the two tight contact structures guaranteed by Remark~\ref{remark:basic slice}, and thus the induced contact structure is overtwisted.